tejas7535/storybookM3/libs/shared/ui/legal-pages/README.md

-# frontend@schaeffler Loading Spinner Documentation
+# frontend@schaeffler Legal Pages Documentation

 Legal pages to be added to a project. available in English and German.
 The routes are exposed